neondatabase/website/content/docs/guides/read-replica-guide.md

 ## Default and read replica compute setting synchronization

 In a Postgres primary-standby configuration, certain settings should be no smaller on a standby than on the primary in order to ensure that the standby does not run out of shared memory during recovery, as described in the [PostgreSQL hot standby documentation](https://www.postgresql.org/docs/current/hot-standby.html#HOT-STANDBY-ADMIN).
 For Neon [read replicas](/docs/introduction/read-replicas), it's no different.
-The same settings should be no smaller on a read replica compute (the "standby") than on the default read-write compute (the "primary").
-For this reason, the following settings on read replica computes are synchronized with the settings on the default read-write compute when the read replica compute is started:
+The same settings should be no smaller on a read replica compute (the "standby") than on your primary read-write compute (the "primary").
+For this reason, the following settings on read replica computes are synchronized with the settings on the primary read-write compute when the read replica compute is started:

 - `max_connections`
 - `max_prepared_transactions`